 Some will last beyond 10 years, but these are the outliers.
 When an HDD fails, it will not be repairable without great expense, and so the data stored upon it will very likely be lost forever.

 Now we have the answer to our question ‘how long does a hard drive last’, let’s dig in and see what this means in a practical sense.

 What is the typical lifespan of a hard drive?

 Computer data storage divides into three broad categories: Magnetic, Optical, and Solid-state.

 HDDs are magnetic storage, alongside floppy disks, videotape, and various data tape formats, old and new.
 Optical’s popularity has been waning for years (when did you last burn a CD or DVD-ROM?), and solid-state SSD’s popularity increases as their cost fall and speeds increase.
-These trends are correct at the time of writing – 2020.
+These trends are correct at the time of writing, in 2021.

-HDD’s themselves have become less common in modern laptop/desktop ‘workstation’ computers, of the type you might find at home or on an office desk.
+HDD’s themselves have become less commonly used in modern laptop/desktop ‘workstation’ computers, of the type you might find at home or on an office desk.
 They continue to be popular for bulk storage, either in servers or NAS devices.
 HDDs cost less per Terabyte (TB) of storage and are therefore best suited to bulk storage.
 SSD’s speed benefits mean that all but the very cheapest computers have switched over.
 If the machine you’re using right now has a spinning HDD inside, upgrade if you can and take advantage of the best bang-for-buck available to you.
 Mobile devices use SSD storage.
-The very first iPods contained spinning drives – now considered tech-antiques!
+The very first iPods contained tiny spinning drives – now considered tech-antiques!
 The phone in your pocket uses an SSD for its storage.